 Scott Savitz is a senior engineer at RAND, a specialist in naval operations and technologies, and an expert in mine warfare.
-In this interview he discusses the threat of naval mines and the challenge of demining the Strait of Hormuz.
+In this interview he discusses the threat of naval mines and the challenge of clearing the Strait of Hormuz.

 Japanese Prime Minister Sanae Takaichi said that a Chinese blockade of Taiwan might constitute a threat to Japan's survival.
 It was not a war pledge.
 But a Japanese commitment regarding Taiwan should be welcomed by Washington.